-PUENTE Charter School meaningfully engaged with its community members in determining the prevention, mitigation and proactive strategies to address the academic impact of lost instructional time, and other strategies and activities to be implemented as part of the ESSSER III Expenditure Plan.
+The PUENTE Charter School community engagement directly stemming from the ESSER III planning process, involved staff, families, students, board members and our collaborators and community partners, all adding insights and contributions on specific actions to improve student outcomes.
+Our PUENTE community's feedback received through the Local Control Accountability Plan and Expanded Learning Opportunity Grant planning processes informed the additional engagement efforts for ESSER III and served as a foundation for understanding and articulating the investment priorities held by stakeholders for improving student academic and wellness outcomes.
 We have the intentional focus on the shared responsibility for student success between the school, families and community.
 We are a growing elementary school, adding one grade a year through 2022-2023, to offer TK-5 grade services, and we continue to integrate the parent, family and community engagement in the school operations.
-For the ESSER III Expenditure Plan, we solicited the input and perspectives from our parents and students, our classified and certificated colleagues, our administrative team members (including principal and vice-principal), governing board members, committee members and additional community stakeholders including; Hollenbeck PALS, a collaborative partner for health and fitness; Think Together, a collaborative partner for our after school services; Theatre of Hearts/Youth First, an arts-based collaborator; and Comprehensive Therapy Associates, our special education services collaborator.
-Our scheduled stakeholder engagement meetings included our English Language Advisory Committee (ELAC); Charter School Advisory Committee (including LCAP); All-Parent
+For the ESSER III Expenditure Plan, community partners including Hollenbeck PALS, a collaborative partner for health and fitness; Think Together, a collaborative partner for our after school services; Theatre of Hearts/Youth First, an arts-based collaborator; and Comprehensive Therapy Associates, our special education services collaborator provided value-add contributions on wellness action components to our Plan.